 Hey everyone!
-Maya rendering is partially ready!
+Maya rendering is fully ready!
 As with the video transcoding service, this will be a free rendering platform until there is enough testing to ensure that it is working in a majority of cases.
-There will be three input file types possible: The initial capability is that a single frame can be rendered matching a “Arnold Scene Source” or .ass extension, which can be directly exported from Maya.
-After that, a zip file containing more than one .ass file will be accepted.
-This will be the first type Maya or Arnold render that will make use of the distributed nature of Hyperwave, with each capable node taking on a frame at a time until completed.
-Finally, a .mb extension, or what I consider a typical Maya file will be able to be sent with a optional parameter to indicate the frames that need to be rendered which are already defined in the sequence.
+This is the first type of Maya / Arnold render that will make use of the distributed nature of Hyperwave, with each capable node taking on a frame at a time until completed.
+A Maya Binary ".mb" extension, or what I consider a typical Maya file is able to be sent with a parameter to indicate the frames that need to be rendered which are already defined in the sequence.

 I’ll also start working on a Hypernet page so that there is visibility into the scale that stands behind processing each type of request.
 Initially, the pool is just my own personal resources.
 There is a client software which I’ll be releasing as well that grants credits per work unit processed.
 In the longer term, those credits will be usable to fund pattern executions with an additional payment method to top up or cover the gap in credits needed to process the job.